Battle of Bubat: The battle and the suicide of the princess

-As a result, a skirmish took place on Bubat square between the Majapahit army and the Sunda royal family in defence of their honour.
-It was uneven and unfairly matched since the Sundanese party was composed mostly of royal family, state officials, and nobles, accompanied by servants and royal guards.
+As a result, a skirmish took place in Bubat Square between the Majapahit army and the Sunda royal family in defense of their honour.
+It was uneven and unfairly matched since the Sundanese party was composed mostly of the royal family, state officials, and nobles, accompanied by servants and royal guards.
 The numbers of the Sundanese party were estimated at fewer than a hundred.
 On the other hand, the armed guards stationed within Majapahit capital city under Gajah Mada's command were estimated at several thousand well-armed and well-trained troops.
-The Sundanese party were surrounded in the center of the Bubat square.
+The Sundanese party was surrounded in the center of the Bubat square.
 Some sources mentioned that the Sundanese managed to defend the square and strike back at the Majapahit siege several times.
 However, as the day went on the Sundanese were exhausted and overwhelmed.
-Despite facing certain death, the Sundanese demonstrated extraordinary courage and chivalry as one by one, all of them fell.
+Despite facing certain deaths, the Sundanese demonstrated extraordinary courage and chivalry as one by one, all of them fell.

 The Sunda king was killed in a duel with a Majapahit general as well as other Sundanese nobles with almost all of the Sundanese royal party massacred in the tragedy.
 Tradition says that the heartbroken princess — along with very possibly all remaining Sundanese women — took her own life to defend the honour and dignity of her country.
 The ritualized suicide by the women of the kshatriya (warrior) class after the defeat of their menfolk, is supposed to defend their pride and honour as well as to protect their chastity, rather than facing the possibility of humiliation through rape, subjugation, or enslavement.